nemosminer/NemosMiner/README.md

       Usage:
          - Edit 'Config\PoolsConfig.json'
          - Add an entry for the pool you want to customize
-            - The name must be the pool base name (omit *24hrs or *Coins), e.g ZergPool (even if you have configured ZergPoolCoins in the pool list)
+            - The name must be the pool base name (omit *24hrs or *Plus), e.g ZergPool (even if you have configured ZergPoolPlus in the pool list)
             - (**careful with json formating ;)**

       Note that the GUI only updates default values (valid for ALL pools unless there is pool specific configuration setting defined in 'Config\PoolConfig.json').
 Any other changes need to be done manually.